 Modern Mustang Horses originated from Spanish equines.
 There were first brought to the New World with conquistadors.
 According to the North American Colonial Spanish Horse Update, Colonial Spanish Horses are referred to as Spanish Mustangs.
 The horse breeding of Spanish equines on the territory of the US started in the 16th century.
 The Mustang population has actively been broadened in the southwestern United States since 1598.
-It started from Juan de Oñate who founded Santa Fe de Nuevo México that year.
+It started with Juan de Oñate, who founded Santa Fe de Nuevo México that year.

 During that time, some western Mustangs moved to the southeastern United States.
 They are believed to partake in breeding Florida horse breeds like the Florida Cracker Horse and Choctaw Horse.

 Since the 17th century, Native Americans also have taken a solid part in horse breeding.
 They used to integrate their equines into farming and transportation.
 Horses became pack animals instead of dogs.
 As equines are hardy, they are able to carry a rider on a saddle or a pack of weight on their back.
 Horse owners began using horses for hunting as well.

 The Spanish used Natives as servants to watch the livestock.
 Thus, they had to learn some horseriding skills.
 As the Spanish tended to keep their horses unfenced, some equines were stolen from those regions.
 Even though most of those horses were sold for food, some individuals kept them to use in farming.
 These powerful equines are capable of pursuing herds of bison.

 Horses were traded from New Mexico to North America.
 Some of the Native tribes started selective breeding for trading.
 For instance, the Nez Perce people are famous for developing the Appaloosa Horse, one of the most popular horse breeds in the USA.